Wuyang080510/UFOs/README.md

 ![img_filter_based_on_city_shape]()

 ## Summary
 This webpage is a good start for summarizing UFO sightings information in one place.
-However, the filter values are case sensitive as the values in the datasets are in lowercase.
+However, the filter values are case sensitive as the values in the dataset are lowercase.
 Users have to be careful about the letter case of input values.
-Furthermore, a statistic summary of the UFO sightings would be a great addition to this page.
+Furthermore, a statistical summary of the UFO sightings would be a great addition to this page.
 And it would be great to add the most current news of UFO sightings.